Jodi Blumstein Yoga

 live classes

-• Jodi teaches Semi-Private Mysore style groups to students of all levels in West Los Angeles every Saturday and Sunday.
+• Practice In-person with Jodi of all levels in West Los Angeles every Saturday.

 Classes are capped at 6 students.